kind2-mc/kind2/doc/usr/source/9_other/12_contract_check.rst

   kind2 --enable CONTRACTCK <lustre_file>

+If Kind 2 is able to prove some contract *unrealizable*, it will show a deadlocking trace such that all states except the last one satisfy the contract constraints.
+If the trace only has one state, the state shows input values such that no initial state values satisfy the contract constraints (including the state values chosen as sample).
+For traces with more than one state, the trace is such that no next state values satisfy the contract constraints from the second-to-last state giving the input values of the last state.
+Kind 2 will also show a set of conflicting constraints for the last state in the trace.

-If Kind 2 is able to prove some contract *unrealizable*, it will also check whether the contract is at least satisfiable, i.e., it is possible to construct a component such that for *at least* one input sequence allowed by the contract assumptions, there is some output value that the component can produce that satisfies
+In addition, Kind 2 will check whether the unrealizable contract is at least satisfiable, i.e., it is possible to construct a component such that for *at least* one input sequence allowed by the contract assumptions, there is some output value that the component can produce that satisfies